franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-reflection/2021-reflection.md

 ![That's a lot of commits!](2021-commit-count.png)
 <p align="center" style="padding:0"><i>A visualization of my daily computering</i></p>

-A fun fact here is that if you compare this to 2020, you'll notice the massive jump in Pull Requests (PRs), but I digress.
+A fun fact here is that if you compare this to 2020, you'll notice the massive jump in Pull Requests (PRs), which is a fun aside.

+# Career

 I joined [Fast](https://www.fast.co) last March and it's been an absolutely wild ride, which has been both intellectually fulfilling and exciting, which is a challenging combination to sustain.